 Without a Strategic Plan that we all share and are proud of, our community and membership will run the risk of “muddling through” and being reactive to the broader continuously changing economic, political and social forces which push and pull around us.
 And it will be difficult for our community and membership to hold the MCFN leadership accountable for progress and results towards our shared vision and goals.

 Our Strategic Plan is our road map through prosperous and uncertain times ahead.
 We will treat the plan as an evergreen, “living” document which our membership and leaders will revisit together and adjust, as necessary, to effectively address emerging new challenges and opportunities that we can’t always foresee today.

-Our natural starting point is the timeless MNCFN Mission Statement, which embodies and reinforces the four vision cornerstones that underpin the Strategic Plan:
+Our natural starting point is the timeless MCFN Mission Statement, which embodies and reinforces the four vision cornerstones that underpin the Strategic Plan:

-Building up and out from the four vision statements, the MNCFN and Council brainstormedto create 19 potential implementation action priorities.
+Building up and out from the four vision statements, the MCFN and Council brainstormed to create 19 potential implementation action priorities.
 Why 19?
-We believe 19 is good balance between a comprehensive and diverse enough suite of actions to respond to our membership’s needs and aspirations on the one hand – and a manageable, accountable volume of tasks with a realistic chance for implementation success on the other.
+We believe 19 is a good balance between a comprehensive and diverse enough suite of actions to respond to our membership’s needs and aspirations on the one hand – and a manageable, accountable volume of tasks with a realistic chance for implementation success on the other.
 And why these 19?
-They span a strong cross-section of desirable economic, educational, empowerment and environmental outcomes, and in Chief and Council’s view, aligned well with the MNCFN “moral compass” of respect for our history, language, culture, beliefs and traditions.
+They span a strong cross-section of desirable economic, educational, empowerment and environmental outcomes, and in Chief and Council’s view, aligned well with the MCFN “moral compass” of respect for our history, language, culture, beliefs and traditions.